Back to home

 Key Points

-The series begins on December 27 with a giant slalom at Arcalís, organised by Esquí Club Ordino Arcalís (ECOA), and concludes on April 10, also with a giant slalom at the same venue.
-Events will cover all alpine skiing disciplines, including two downhills, two super-Gs, four giant slaloms, and four slaloms, in under-18, under-21, and senior categories.
-Races aim to rotate through all resorts, weather permitting; insufficient snow could prompt shifts to alternative sectors.
+The season opens with a giant slalom at Arcalís, organised by Esquí Club Ordino Arcalís (ECOA), on dates including December 27-28 or 29-30, depending on snow conditions, and concludes on April 10 with another giant slalom at the same venue.
+The calendar covers all disciplines—two downhills, two super-Gs, four giant slaloms, and four slaloms—in under-18, under-21, and senior categories.
+Races will rotate among resorts where feasible, though snow shortages could prompt shifts to alternative sectors.
+Each event limits entries to 140 athletes per gender, expecting competitors from at least five countries and possibly up to eight or nine.

 Share the article via